NiccoloNiccoli/dla-projects/Lab2-LLMs/readme.md

 The code is in `multiple_choice_answer.py`.
 We made the model print in a text file the question we asked, the choices and the correct answer.

-All the questions we made to the model are in `questions.txt`.
+All the questions we asked the model are in `questions.txt`.

 An example of this interaction between us and the model is the following:
 > Which, among these, is the country where people eat more pasta?<br>• Italy<br>• France<br>• Mexico<br>Correct answer: Italy